cnrancher/docs-hangar/docs/12-load/01-load.md

 Use "hangar load [command] --help" for more information about a command.
 ```

-## Harbor 2.X

-Hangar will try to create **Harbor Project** automatically on `load` command if the destination registry is harbor.

-You need to create **Harbor Project** manually if Hangar can't create the project automatically, or the image will fail to copy.

 ## Load from different architecture archives

 This feature allows you to sequentially load container images from multiple archive files containing different architectures.